Join us as a Citizen Scientist

 We aim to increase community involvement in habitat restoration and include the whole community in Citizen Science - people of all ages have an opportunity to participate in the program.
 We want to put Central Victoria on the map for conservation, and the community's involvement is key to achieving this.

-Greater Glider spotlighting surveys
+Greater Glider Spotlighting Surveys

 Location: Tallarook and Mt Disappointment State Forests